OxHainan/cloak-docs/docs/source/roadmap/index.rst

       in China.
 It was and is a network of trade routes connecting the East and West."*

-   - implement non-derterministic MPT negotiation protocol
+   - support ownership transfer of private data and privacy uninstallment provided by Cloak service.
-   - achieve fair MPT results distribution
+   - support cross-chain privacy policy bindings, enforcement, verification and cooperative computation.
-   - support a wide range of blockchain adaptations, e.g., Ethereum, etc.
+   - support a wide range of blockchain adaptations, e.g., Ethereum, FISCO BCOS, etc.

 - **Invisibility Cloak**
    .. note::